skalashnyk/sakura-filter-downloader/README.md

-This is a simple command-line java application for downloading product basic information (e.g. description, size etc.) and images from http://sakurafilter.com/
+This is a simple command-line java application using jsoup html parser (https://jsoup.org/) for downloading product basic information (e.g. description, size etc.) and images from http://sakurafilter.com/

 You have to provide a list of products that you want to download in simple .txt-file where each line is name of product, e.g.: